Skip to main content

 Ultimately, these molecular pathways demonstrate that hormonal dysregulation is deeply rooted in a loss of temporal order at the cellular level.
 Clinical strategies must therefore move beyond addressing individual hormone levels in isolation.
 The foundational approach is to restore the integrity of the circadian signal through timed interventions like light, melatonin, and structured lifestyle patterns.

 This re-establishes the coherent, top-down signal from the SCN.
-Subsequently, metabolic interventions like or compounds that modulate AMPK or SIRT1 activity can work to resynchronize the peripheral clocks from the bottom up.
+Subsequently, metabolic interventions like time-restricted eating or compounds that modulate AMPK or SIRT1 activity can work to resynchronize the peripheral clocks from the bottom up.
 This dual approach, aimed at restoring both central and peripheral rhythmicities, represents the most comprehensive clinical strategy for resolving the systemic desynchronization that underlies hormonal dysregulation.

 References